How to become a licensed educational psychologist in California

-Consider becoming a licensed educational psychologist (LEP).
+Have you ever considered becoming a licensed educational psychologist (LEP)?
 The LEP license is unique to California.
+Licensed educational psychologists work with children and help to improve their academic experiences.

 Do you love working with children and improving their academic experiences?

 Educational psychology is a broad, rich field that allows you to transform your passion into a career.
-Educational psychologists and school psychologists work in schools, colleges, and nurseries; their work makes a big difference in individual children’s’ lives.
+Licensed educational psychologists and school psychologists work in schools, colleges, and nurseries; their work makes a big difference in individual children’s’ lives.

 Do you want to positively impact children’s experience at school?
 Consider becoming a licensed educational psychologist (LEP).
 The LEP license is unique to California.